dricard/dohealth/README.md

-# DOLOG Script for Alfred.app
+# DOHEALTH Script for Alfred.app

 [![Swift 4.0](https://img.shields.io/badge/Swift-4.0-orange.svg?style=flat)](https://developer.apple.com/swift/)  [![Twitter](https://img.shields.io/badge/twitter-@hexaedre-blue.svg?style=flat)](https://twitter.com/hexaedre)  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**DOLOG** is a script, written in **Swift**, that is used in an [Alfred][alfred] / [workflow][workflows].
+**DOHEALTH** is a script, written in **Swift**, that is used in an [Alfred][alfred] / [workflow][workflows] to write health informaiton to a [Day One 2][dayone] journal.

-#### What it does
+### What it does

-It takes an input string and creates an entry in the `log` journal of [Day One][dayone] with the content of the entry formated as `completed task:` plus the input string.
+It takes an input string as part of an Alfred action and creates an entry in a health journalyou specify in [Day One][dayone] with the content of the entry formated with a prefix depending on the type of data you're logging, i.e., `eaten:`, or `drank:` plus the input string and with optional tags.

-The idea is to be able to quickly log the tasks that you complete during the day with as little friction as possible.
-Many things can be logged automatically with IFTTT, but some things fall outside of the automation capabilities.
-This is for those tasks you complete.
+The idea is to be able to quickly log health related information during the day with as little friction as possible.
+This can be used later to see patterns in your habits (eating some food is followed by these symptoms, etc.), or to report to a nutritionist or doctor.
+Many things can be logged automatically with IFTTT (like weight measurement taken with a smart scale, which can be directed to log into the same health journal), but some things fall outside of the automation capabilities.
+This is for those things you want to track.

-#### Installation
+### Installation

 You need a few things to make use of this script:

-##### What you need
+#### What you need

 - you need the latest version of [Day One 2][dayone]
-- you must have installed the Day One CLI: menu `/Day One/Install Command Line Tools.../` and follow the instructions.
+- you must have installed the Day One CLI (command line interface): menu `/Day One/Install Command Line Tools.../` and follow the instructions.
 - you need to have [Aldred][alfred] installed, with a [PowerPack][powerpack] license (required to use [workflows][workflows])

-##### Installation
+#### Installation

-- download and unzip the `dolog` package.
+- download and unzip the `dohealth` package.
 - double-click the `.alfredworkflow` file to install the workflow in Alfred.
 - open the workflow and double-click the `external script` module.
 - click the `open workflow folder in finder` button to the left of the `cancel`button. ![button](http://hexaedre.com/resources/alfredOpenFolder.png)
-- copy the `DayOneLoggerPlus` file from the `dolog` package to the workflow folder.
+- copy the `DoHealthLogger` file (the one without extension) from the `dohealth` package to the workflow folder.
 - you can close the workflow folder and Alfred's preferences window.
 - you're good to go!

 #### Usage

-Invoke Alfred (for me this is `⌘-space`), type `dolog` (although I can usually just type `do`) then `return` to select the workflow, then type the text you want to log, and press `return`.
+Invoke Alfred (for me this is `⌘-space`), type `dohealth` (although I can usually just type `doh`) then `return` to select the workflow, then type the text you want to log, and press `return`.

+The default entry is for something you ate and the script will create a journal entry stating that you ate, with the default tags specified in the script.
+So `⌘-space` `doh` `return` `a muffin and a glass of milk` `return` will create a journal entry `eaten: a muffin and a glass of milk` with tags `dohealth` and `health` for instance.

+There are five types of things you can track with DoHealth:

+- food (what you ate)
+- symptoms (how you feel, cramps, headache, etc.)
+- medication (what you took, including vitamines or food supplements)
+- water (how much you drank if you want to track this — and you should!)
+- measurements (things like blood sugar, ketone levels, weight, blood pressure, etc.)

+Each of those has a specific prefix to use when invoking the script, and each one will begin the journal entry with a different prefix as well as including specific tags in addition to the default ones.

+The pattern is always the same for each type:

+A 'option flag' to determine which type of entry it is, followed by 0 or more optional tags, then the '@' character and the entry text.

+Examples:

+A measurement entry:
+-l cetone @0.1 mmol/l

+A medication entry:
+-m matin @vitamines B complex, B2, D, C, Omega-3

+#### Entry types syntax

+##### Food

+`-t optinal_tag @food eaten`

+##### Symptom

+`-s optinal_tag @symptom observed`

+##### Medication

+`-m optinal_tag @medication taken`

+##### Water

+`-w optinal_tag @water drank`

-##### Optional tags
+##### Measurement

-The input string can include tags for the Day One entry.
-The format to use is the following:

-`-t tag1 tag_2 tag3 @ <completed task text>`

-To include tags, the input string must start with `-t `, followed by one or more space-separated tags, then the `end of tags` special character: `@`, then the text of the completed task.

-To include spaces in tags, use the underscore `_` character where the space should be and the script will convert those while processing the tags.
-For example, the following:

-`-t day_one @ something`

-Will create an entry with a tag `day one`
+`-l optinal_tag @measurement results`

 #### Default tags

-All entries will have the `completed tasks` and the `dolog` tags added by default.
+All entries will have the `santé` and the `dohealth` tags added by default.

 #### Swift version